2000 Africa Cup of Nations final

-Match details
+Summary

-The first goal was scored after a foul on Patrick Mboma led to a free kick that was utilized by Samuel Eto'o in the 26th minute.
-In the 31st minute, Mboma capitalized on a through pass from Eto'o to double the Cameroonian lead, nutmegging Nigerian goalkeeper, Ike Shorunmu in the process.
+The first goal was scored after a foul on Patrick M'Boma which led to a free kick that was capitalised by Samuel Eto'o in the 26th minute.
+In the 31st minute, M'Boma capitalized on a through pass from Eto'o to double the lead, nutmegging Ike Shorunmu in the process.

-Cameroon continued to press for most of the first half, and hit the post on an occasion.
-Surprise selection, Raphael Chukwu placed a low level shot at the back of the net to reduce the deficit to one before halftime.
-Then Okocha scored a long range shot to even the scoreline.
-Eto'o attempted to put Cameroon ahead again, but had his shot hit the sidebar.
-Substitute, Babagida also had a finely placed shot on target saved by Cameroon, goalkeeper, Bouker.
+Cameroon continued to press for most of the first half and hit the post on one occasion.
+Striker Raphael Chukwu placed a low level shot at the back of the net to reduce the deficit to one before halftime.
+Then, Jay-Jay Okocha scored a long range shot to level the scoreline.
+Eto'o attempted to put Cameroon ahead again, but his shot hit the post.
+Substitute Tijani Babangida had a finely-placed shot on target which was saved by Boukar Alioum.
 Victor Ikpeba had a long range header go off target.
 The game was eventually decided on penalties with Cameroon emerging victorious.